 Living in Tokyo as an expat

-The greater Tokyo area is the largest metropolitan area in the world and contains close to 38 million inhabitants.
+The greater Tokyo area is the largest metropolitan area in the world and is home to nearly 38 million inhabitants.
 Expats will find it hard to escape the crowds, with traffic and long queues everywhere.

 Since Tokyo was razed during the fire bombings of World War II, the small, traditional Japanese façades have almost entirely been replaced by a modern concrete jungle.
-Still, despite the pace of this cosmopolitan hub, there are backstreets even in the heart of the city that can be quiet and tranquil.
+Still, despite the fast pace of this cosmopolitan hub, there are backstreets even in the heart of the city that can be quite tranquil.
 These areas provide charming accommodation.

 Tokyo's public transport system is ultra-efficient and is considered one of the world's best.
-The well-integrated system includes underground trains (subways), over-ground trains, buses and trams, with plenty of taxis available to supplement the system.
+The well-integrated system includes underground trains (subways), over-ground trains, buses and trams, with plenty of taxis available to supplement.
 As a result, the city is extraordinarily accessible, even to newly arrived expats.

 Cost of living in Tokyo

-Shopping is a primary Japanese pastime and there's no better place to indulge in this than Tokyo.
-While the constantly evolving consumer culture that pervades the city makes it an exciting place to live, the cost of this lifestyle is high.
+Shopping is a primary Japanese pastime, and there's no better place to indulge in this than Tokyo.
+While the constantly evolving consumer culture that permeates the city makes it an exciting place to live, the cost of this lifestyle is high.
 In fact, Tokyo regularly tops lists of the world's most expensive cities.
-Those with limited funds may find it difficult to stick to their budget, though avoiding the pricier entertainment options and opting for free activities instead can save a significant amount of money.
+Those with limited funds may find it challenging to stick to their budget, although avoiding the pricier entertainment options and opting for free activities instead can save a significant amount of money.

 Expat families and children

-Despite Tokyo's fast-moving lifestyle, the city is a fantastic place to bring up children.
-With some of the world's most exciting family attractions (such as Legoland and Tokyo Disneyland), it's never hard to find something to keep the kids entertained.
+Despite Tokyo's fast-moving lifestyle, the city is a fantastic place to raise children.
+With some of the world's most exciting family attractions (such as Legoland and Tokyo Disneyland), finding something to keep the kids entertained is never hard.

-Expat parents moving to Tokyo with children of school-going age are often nervous of Japanese education's negative reputation.
-While these concerns have some validity in the public system, there are plenty of private international schools that employ the curricula, teaching style and language of countries such as the UK and the US.
-Though these schools are often pricey, expat parents often find they smooth the difficult transition of starting at a new school and are a great way to meet fellow expat families.
+Expat parents moving to Tokyo with children of school-going age are often nervous about Japanese education's negative reputation.
+While these concerns have some validity in the public system, plenty of private international schools employ the curricula, teaching style and language of countries such as the UK and the US.
+Though these schools are often pricey, expat parents find they tend to smooth the difficult transition of starting at a new school in a new country.
+It's also a great way to meet fellow expat families.

 Climate in Tokyo

-It's said that it's the people that make a city, and Tokyo is no exception.
-Most Japanese locals are welcoming and proud of their city, and are invested in helping newcomers have a positive experience.
-Expats who reciprocate the kindness of locals and make an attempt to converse in Japanese are certain to find themselves making local friends in no time.
+It's often said that the people make the city, and Tokyo is no exception.
+Most Japanese locals are welcoming and proud of their city and are invested in helping newcomers have a positive experience.
+Expats who reciprocate the locals' kindness and attempt to converse in Japanese will surely find themselves making local friends in no time.

 Are you an expat living in Tokyo?